rezzza/RulerBundle/README.md

 =======

 - ✔ Add a layer for Inference + Proposition.
+- ✔ Add asserter (match).
 - ✗ Allow to add dynamically inferences and hydrate context via @tag.
-- ✔ Add asserter (match).
 - ✗ Task to show Inference
-- ✗ Dynamically add/edit asserters.

 Next
 ====